Schools recycling service and resources

 When are my school bins collected?

-The latest School recycling calendar - December 2019 - November 2020 (PDF 1MB) shows when we will empty your bins over the coming months.
-A hard copy of the calendar will also be sent to your school by post.
+The latest Schools Recycling Calendar - March 2022 to November 2022 (PDF 1MB) shows when we will empty your bins over the coming months.
+If you would like a hard copy of the calendar to be sent to your school by post, please email email@example.com.

 We will empty your blue-lidded container for recycling fortnightly and your green wheeled bins for food waste weekly.